Report: NFPA's "U.S. Firefighter Injuries - 2016"

 - The number of fireground injuries per 1,000 fires has remained relatively constant for the past 20 years, which reinforces the need for continued standards development, as well as fire prevention outreach and advocacy.

-- Strain, sprain, muscular pain resulted in more than half the major types of injuries received during fireground operations (53%) and non-fireground injuries (59%).
+- Strain, sprain, muscular pain resulted in almost half the major types of injuries received during fireground operations (46%) and more than half during non-fireground activities (57%).

 - In addition to injuries, there were 9,275 documented exposures to infectious diseases (e.g., hepatitis, meningitis, HIV, other) in 2016.
 This amounts to 1 exposure per 2,500 emergency medical service runs by fire departments.